Phantas0s/snake.hjkl/README.md

 Using `hjkl` won't oblige you to move your hands to reach the arrow keys.
 It might sound silly, but it's really nice when you're used to it.

-To teach people to do so, I developed this Snake game when you must use `hjkl` to move your snake.
+To teach people to do so, I developed this Snake game where you must use `hjkl` to move the snake.

 I speak about all of that in more details in my blog article [Is Vim Really Not For You?
 A Beginner Guide](https://thevaluable.dev/vim-for-beginnners/).